-General Fund - Of the (\$54,090.11) General Fund balance at June 30, 2009, \$36,369.29 is reserved for encumbrances; \$100,000.00 has been utilized in the 2009-2010 budget; and (\$190,459.40) is unreserved and undesignated.
+Debt Service Fund - Of the \$0.00 Debt Service Fund fund balance at June 30, 2010, \$0.00 has been appropriated and included as anticipated revenue for the year ended June 30, 2010 and \$0.00 is unreserved and undesignated.

-NOTE 16 - CALCULATION OF EXCESS SURPLUS
+NOTE 18 - CALCULATION OF EXCESS SURPLUS

-In accordance with N.J.S.A.
-18A:7F-7, the designation for Reserved Fund Balance - Excess Surplus is a required calculation pursuant to the New Jersey Comprehensive Educational Improvement and Financing Act of 1996 (CEIFA).
-New Jersey school districts are required to reserve General Fund balance at the fiscal year end of June 30 if they did not appropriate a required minimum amount of budgeted fund balance in their subsequent years' budget.
-The excess fund balance at June 30, 2009 is \$0.00.
+The designation for Reserved Fund Balance - Excess Surplus is a required calculation pursuant to N.J.S.A.
+18A:7F-7 as amended.
+New Jersey school districts are required to reserve General Fund fund balance at the fiscal year end of June 30 if they did not appropriate a required minimum amount of budgeted fund balance in their subsequent years' budget.
+The excess fund balance at June 30, 2010 is \$246,221.99.
+The excess fund balance at June 30, 2009 was \$444,209.18.

-NOTE 17 - DEFICIT FUND BALANCES
+NOTE 19 - DEFICIT FUND BALANCE

-The District has a deficit fund balance of \$57,539.11 in the General Fund and \$31,128.00 in the Enterprise Fund at June 30, 2009 as reported in the fund statements (modified accrual basis).
+The District has a deficit fund balance of (\$251,948.45) in the General Fund and (\$26,644.90) in the Special Revenue Fund as of June 30, 2010 as reported in the fund statements (modified accrual basis).
 N.J.S.A.
-18A:22-44.2 provides that in the event a state school aid payment is not made until the following school budget year, districts must record the delayed one or more June state aid payments as revenue, for budget purposes only, in the current school budget year.
-The bill provides legal authority for school districts to recognize this revenue in the current budget year.
-For intergovernmental transactions, GASB Statement No. 33 requires that recognition (revenue, expenditure, asset, liability) should be in symmetry, i.e., if one government recognizes an asset, the other government recognizes a liability.
-Since the State is recording the June state aid payment(s) in the subsequent fiscal year, the school district cannot recognize the state aid payment(s) until the subsequent fiscal year, the General Fund balance deficit does not alone indicate that the district is facing financial difficulties.
+18A:22-44.2 provides that in the event a state school aid payment is not made until the following school budget year, districts must record the last payment as revenue, for budget purposes only, in the current school budget year.
+For intergovernmental transactions, GASB Statement No. 33 requires that recognition (revenue, expenditure, asset, liability) should be in symmetry i.e., if one government recognizes an asset, the other government recognizes a liability.
+Since the State is recording the June state aid payments in the subsequent fiscal year, the school district cannot recognize the June state aid payments on the GAAP financial statements until the year the state records the payable.
+Due to the timing difference of recording the last state aid payment, the General Fund and Special Revenue Fund balance deficit does not alone indicate that the district is facing financial difficulties.
+The District deficit in the Special revenue fund in the GAAP fund statements of \$26,644.90 is equal to the last state aid payment for that fund.

 Pursuant to N.J.S.A.
 18A:22-44.2 any negative unreserved, undesignated general fund balance that is reported as a direct result from a delay in the June payments of state aid until the following fiscal year, is not considered in violation of New Jersey statute and regulation nor in need of corrective action.
-The District deficit in the GAAP funds statements of \$88,667.11 is less than the last two state aid payments.
+The District deficit in the GAAP funds statements of (\$251,948.45) is less than the last state aid payment.